stefanoschmidt1995/MLGW/ReadME.md

 Two papers describing the methods and different versions of the model have been published:
 - S. Schmidt et al., Machine learning gravitational waves from binary black hole mergers ([link](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.103.043020))
-- T. Grimbergen et al., Coming soon
+- T. Grimbergen et al., Generating Higher Order Modes from Binary Black Hole mergers with Machine Learning ([link](https://arxiv.org/abs/2402.06587))

 You can also read two thesis, which described version 1 and version 3 of the code respectively: